bjohnso5/hue-hacking/README.md

 ## Getting Started ##
 Once you've followed the instructions with your Hue starter kit and you have your lamps working through the web interface or smartphone app, it's time to configure your copy of hue.js.

+For a full breakdown of what the Philips Hue API/SDK offers, check out the [official developer site](http://developers.meethue.com/).
+Full details about how to register a new 'user' with the wireless bridge can be found at the SDK [getting started page](http://developers.meethue.com/gettingstarted.html).

 1. Generate and save your MD5 hash (any [MD5 generator](http://www.miraclesalad.com/webtools/md5.php) will do).
 Be sure to save your hash and the passphrase used to generate it in a safe place.